 The County is in the process of transferring its tax map data from mylar (hard copies) to a digital Geographic Information System (GIS).
 Eventually, the tax map maintenance will be processed on the GIS System only.
 The Assessment Office and the 911 Mapping Coordinator are in the process of GIS map production.
 They will maintain several important layers of data such as municipal, road and property lines.
 As new subdivisions are recorded, the Mapping Department adds them to the GIS parcel layer.

 The Appraisal Department is responsible for arriving at an appraised value on each property.
 Wayne County municipalities provide building permits for new construction or demolition to this department, which triggers a review of the property.
-A county Certified Pennsylvania Evaluator (CPE) appraiser will visit the property to review the improvements that are being made and establish a property value; in addition all of the 61,731 properties are reviewed each year.
-This data is in the process of being computerized.
+A county Certified Pennsylvania Evaluator (CPE) appraiser will visit the property to review the improvements that are being made and establish a property value.

 Assessed values are based on property market values as of 1/1/2004.
 The predetermined ratio is 100%.
 A Computer Assisted Mass Appraisal (CAMA) System is currently being developed in the Assessment Office.
 All property data collected in the field resides on a computer file and on hard copy property record cards.

 This department is also responsible for the preparation and distribution of the county, municipal and school district tax rolls.
 The county/municipal tax bills are mailed in February of each year.
-School district tax rolls are mailed August 1, of each year.
-The Chief Assessor of the Wayne County Assessment Office is available for comments.
+School district tax bills are mailed August 1, of each year.
+The Tax Services Director is available for comments.